zuri-training/school-scout-be-pjt-56/README.md

 </p>

 *Note:
-- This project was setup using the gitbash terminal.Some of the commands used do not work with command prompt or powershell.
+- This project was setup using the gitbash terminal.
+Some of the commands used do not work with command prompt or powershell.
 - If a "pip command not found error" is encountered, download get-pip.py and run `phython get-pip.py` to install it.

 ```bash